Change Request Policy

 Percentage Variance = 20%

-Next Step: A Change Order would be required to process this payment as the lower CAP amount in this case would be 10% or $1,000 since the lower CAP will indicate threshold.
+Next Step: A Change Request would be required to process this payment as the lower CAP amount in this case would be 10% or $1,000 since the lower CAP will indicate threshold.

 Example #2